Weichwerke-Heidrich-Software/fake_csaf_provider/README.md

 ```
 scripts/configure.sh --well-known-meta --rolie-feed
 ```
-The server then offers its metadata via the path `/.well-known/csaf/provider-metadata.json`, and serves the CSAF documents in `csafs/some/white` in a ROLIE feed.
+The server then offers its metadata via the path `/.well-known/csaf/provider-metadata.json`, and serves the CSAF documents via a ROLIE feed that is specified in the metadata.

 The endpoints can be verfieid by adding the `--verify` flag to the configure script:
 ```